National Heritage Council of Namibia

 The National Heritage Council of Namibia (NHC) is a government organisation in Namibia, responsible for historic preservation.
-It was created through the National Heritage Act, (Act of Parliament Number 27 of 2004), mandated "to provide for the protection and conservation of places and objects of heritage significance and the registration of such places and objects; to establish a National Heritage Council; to establish a National Heritage Register; and to provide for incidental matters".
-The council is managed by Ms. Erica Ndalikokule.
+It was created through the National Heritage Act, Number 27 of 2004.

+The NHC is mandated "to provide for the protection and conservation of places and objects of heritage significance and the registration of such places and objects; to establish a National Heritage Council; to establish a National Heritage Register; and to provide for incidental matters".

 The organisation is the successor to the National Monuments Council, an organisation set up under the National Monuments Act of South Africa which applied in Namibia during the period of South African rule and during the first fourteen years of independence.

 In 2007, the National Heritage Register was created as the central repository authorised by the 2004 act.

 Notable structures and sites

 The 'White Lady' rock painting at the Brandberg heritage place on which the logo of the NHC is based.